Quick Summary

 In your headline

 Your headline is the single highest-impact place for keywords.
-Use the full 220 characters.
-A strong keyword-rich headline follows this pattern:
+Use the full 220 characters:

 Headline keyword formula